.

 Regardless of the type of movement or its place of installation you should acquaint yourselves with the expert practical advice found in The "Turret Clock Keepers Handbook."

 You could save a unique clock movement from rapid deterioration, major repair or an expensive overhaul simply by changing your own misguided activities concerning the clock in your charge.
+Or even save yourself and others from serious harm as a result of an unforeseen accident.

 Sorry.
 The original link no longer works.